 Buckeye Partners and Nala Renewables in their acquisition of a majority interest in Swift Current Energy, a leading North American clean energy development and investment platform with a pipeline of over 6 GW of solar, wind and energy storage projects

-Goldman Sachs Renewable Power (a $4 billion fund), in its:
+MN8 Energy (Goldman Sachs Renewable Power) (a $4 billion fund), in its:

 Approximately $350 million acquisition from Marina Energy, a subsidiary of Southern Jersey Industries, of its solar portfolio comprised of 76 distributed solar energy projects with total capacity of 204 MW